wmeimg2005/dreamtime/README.md

 ## Installation

-- Once you have the 2 .zip files on your PC create a folder on your computer, it can be where you want it, call it `pepenude` and inside it place the files you have downloaded.
+- Create a folder on your computer, it can be anywhere you want it, call it `pepenude` and inside it place the 2 zip files you have downloaded.
 - Extract the file that contains the CLI and the GUI, this should generate 2 folders: one called `cli` and another one called `gui`
 - Extract the other file `checkpoints.zip` and move the extracted folder `checkpoints` inside `cli`.
 - Ready!
 Now you can run `gui/PepeNude.exe` and transform all the photos you want.
 If you want to use the command line interface run the `cli/cli.exe` file from a console.